spyrosmouchlianitis/PRevent/README.md

 ## Overview

-A self-hosted GitHub app that listens for pull request events, scans diffs for malicious code, and posts detections directly on the pull request.
+A self-hosted GitHub app that listens for pull request events, scans them for malicious code, and comments detections directly on the pull request.

 Typically, security scans are run by workflow files.
-Files can be modified, and when dealing with source modification attacks, should be avoided.
+However, files can be modified, and when dealing with source modification attacks, should be avoided.
 A GitHub app approach addresses this gap, ensuring the scan is not bypassed.
 The app's logic can be leveraged to run any scan.
 All you need is to add a scanner method to the [scan logic](https://github.com/apiiro/prevent/blob/main/src/scan/scan_logic.py).

-## Malware Detection
+## Malicious Code Detection

 Currently, PRevent detects dynamic code execution and obfuscation, patterns found in nearly 100% of malicious code attacks reported to this day, while being rare in benign code, making the scan very effective.
 It uses Apiiro's [malicious-code-ruleset](https://github.com/apiiro/malicious-code-ruleset.git) for Semgrep, alongside additional Python-based detectors.
 Only rules and detectors with low false-positive rates are included.